lidianqqh/Fraud-detection-Medicare-data-MADS-Capstone/README.md

 ## Intermediate datasets:
 Note: All the full datasets can be downloaded at this [Google Drive](https://drive.google.com/drive/folders/1HxvleTx326J3vMswHrBULi_Bc_Ul03uh).
-- all_exclusion_providers_from_2013_to_2023.csv: The exclusion data from 2013 Jan to 2023 June combined from historical monthly dataset (Sample dataset located at folder data/LEIE) - please find the **notebook 1.1** for this step at preprocessing folder.
+- all_exclusion_providers_from_2013_to_2023.csv: The exclusion data from 2013 Jan to 2023 June combined from historical monthly dataset (located at folder data/LEIE/all_exclu_from_2013) - please find the **notebook 1.1** for this step at preprocessing folder.
-- all_reinstate_providers_from_2013_to_2023.csv: The reinstatement data from 2013 Jan to 2023 June combined from historical monthly dataset (Sample dataset located at folder data/LEIE) - please find the **notebook 1.2** for this step at preprocessing folder.
+- all_reinstate_providers_from_2013_to_2023.csv: The reinstatement data from 2013 Jan to 2023 June combined from historical monthly dataset (located at folder data/LEIE/all_rein_from_2013) - please find the **notebook 1.2** for this step at preprocessing folder.
 - year2013_to_2023_combined_with_labels.csv: The final cleaned dataset after joining all datasets for labeling the fraudulent providers.
 (Sample dataset located at folder data) - please find the **notebook 1.3** for this step at preprocessing folder.
 - year2013_2014_combined_with_labels.csv: the subset of year2013_to_2023_combined_with_labels.csv for calendar years 2013 and 2014.
 (Sample dataset located at folder data) - - please find the **notebook 1.3** for this step at preprocessing folder.